 (b) where the text or requirement is to apply as from time to time amended, as if any modification determined by the Council or the CEO at the time the text or requirement was approved or adopted (unless the modification itself is later amended under this Act) prevailed over any subsequent amendment to that text or requirement made by the originating person or body that is inconsistent with the modification.

-[Section 60 amended by No. 28 of 2006 s.
+[Section 60 amended: No. 28 of 2006 s.
 270(2).]

 Division 3 — General